We just returned from another amazing trip to Jamaica and our 14th visit to the Jewel Dunn’s River Beach Resort & Spa (or JDR as many of us know it)!

 This was our 14th straight visit to this particular property, so I know the resort like the back of my hand.
 I also have a TON of tips to share to help make your stay as enjoyable as mine always is.
 In fact, I have so much to share that I’m splitting the summary of my latest visit into two separate posts.

 The goal of Part 1 is to get you familiar with the property.
 I’ll share the history of the property, tell you all about the different rooms, as well as some of the features of the property like the pools and the beach.

 Part 2 will be all about what to do!
 I’ll tell you about the different restaurants and bars, as well as all of the activities.
 I’ll even share my favorite places to venture off-property.

-So, keep reading to find out how to become a pro like me, even if this will be your first visit!
+So, keep reading to find out how to become a pro like me before you visit the Jewel Dunn’s River!

 History of the Property

 The property first opened in 1958 as the Arawak Hotel.
 The hotel was purchased by Hilton Hotels in the early 1960s.
 It quickly transferred to the Americana.